 Also, make sure you ask the ticketing staff to help you with a seat on the left side when flying from Kathmandu to Lukla and on the right from Lukla to Kathmandu.
 Say Why?
 Great views of the Himalayas, of course.

-Similarly, remember to acclimatize yourself with the Lukla climate as you will have already breached the 2800-meter mark.
+Similarly, remember to acclimatize yourself to the Lukla climate as you will have already breached the 2800-meter mark.

 While facts about one of the most extreme airports in the world might be dispiriting, very few accidents have happened and the most recent dates back almost 8 years to 2011.
 This emphasizes the fact that authorities involved in airport operations at Tenzing Hillary airport in Lukla have come a long way in ensuring passenger safety.
-This to stress that tourists coming to this region are vital and their safety and well being is a priority.
+This stresses that tourists coming to this region are vital and their safety and well-being is a priority.

 And to top it off, Lukla is the gateway to Everest, why not add to the experience with a thrilling mountain flight to Tenzing Hillary Airport in Lukla?